 Alternative Dispute Resolution

 There are three classifications of licensed contractors: certified, registered, and specialty.
 These classifications are been divided into Division I and Division II licenses that relate to your specialized scope of work.
 As a construction professional, you are obligated to work only within your Scope of Work, and that state in which you are licensed.
 License non-compliance can lead to criminal charges, penalties, and/or license suspension or revocation.
-If you are a contractor or subcontractor who has been accused of contracting without a license, contact a Florida construction lawyer at Trent Cotney, P.A., that has experience arguing these cases in front of The Department of Business and Professional Regulation (DPBR) and the Construction Industry Licensing Board (CILB).
+If you are a contractor or subcontractor who has been accused of contracting without a license, contact a Florida construction lawyer at Cotney Construction Law, that has experience arguing these cases in front of The Department of Business and Professional Regulation (DPBR) and the Construction Industry Licensing Board (CILB).

 If you are a contractor who believes your attempts to secure a bid on a project have been unjustly awarded to another bidder, we have plenty of experience dealing with the next vital steps you need to take in order to protest the bid.
 If on the other hand, you have won a bid, and it is being protested by the second of third lowest bidder, we can also provide counsel in protecting your award.

 When beginning the drafting process of your construction contract, it’s highly recommended that you consult with your construction lawyer in Florida.
 Construction contracts are very particular, and one failed step in a contract could lead to liabilities, disputes, and loss of money.
 We can assist you with your Scope of Work, Change Order Provisions, Indemnification Clauses, Payment Provisions, and other contract elements that protect you and your company.

 If you are looking for an experienced Florida construction lawyer, please call us at 813.579.3278 or submit our contact request form.